agrostar/rest-on-mongo/README.md

 Variants:

 1. `collection/_id`: Replaces a single document identified by `_id` with the one given in the request body.
-2. `collection`: The request body is expected to be an array of objects, with each object containing an `_id` field, which will identify the object and replace it with the given one.
+2. `collection`: The request body is expected to be an array of objects, with each object containing an `_id` field, which will identify the document and replace it with the given one.
+Non-existent documents will be created, as in an upsert operation.

 Success response:
 ```
 {
   result: {
+    ok: 1,
+    nModified: 0,
-    ok: 1
+    nUpserted: 1
   },
   matchedCount: 0,
-  modifiedCount: 0
+  modifiedCount: 1
 }
 ```
 Failure response (Missing IDs):